dzvilius/synth-band-website/README.md

 $ npm run build:sass
 ```

-If you want to watch for Sass changes use the following command:
+If you want to generate CSS files each time you edit Sass source files, please use the following command:

 ```
 $ npm run watch:sass